 How user data is merged

 When you merge one user account into another, the tickets owned by the user account being merged become the tickets of the user that account was merged into and the data in each user profile is combined.
 The following table describes how user profile data is handled as a result of a merge.
 The user being merged is referred to as the merging user and the target of the merge is referred to as the receiving user.
+In general, the merging user will lose all data, except for tickets and email identities.

 |User ticket and profile data||Merge results|

 |Tickets||All of the merging user's requested tickets are now requested by the receiving user.
-CCs are treated similarly.|
+CCs are treated similarly.

 |Direct Line||Receiving user's value is not affected by merge.|